ixxur/lab-cloud-computing/README.md

 ### User Service
 - **Port**: `3001`
 - **Functionalities**:
-  - `POST /api/users/signup`: Register a new user.
+  - `POST /api/users/signup`: Register a new user with the default role as `user`.
-  - `POST /api/users/login`: Authenticate a user and return a JWT token.
+  - `POST /api/users/login`: Authenticate a user and return a JWT token for session management.

 ### Book Service
 - **Port**: `3002`
 - **Functionalities**:
   - `POST /api/books/add`: Only admins can add a new book to the library.
+Requires:
+    - JWT token validation through `authenticateToken`.
+    - Admin role validation through `authorizeAdmin`.
-  - `GET /api/books`: Retrieve all books in the library. (doesn't require a token)
+  - `GET /api/books`: Retrieve all books in the library with pagination support:
+    - Query Parameters:
+      - `page` (default: `1`): The current page of books.
+      - `limit` (default: `10`): The number of books per page.
+    - Example: `/api/books?page=2&limit=5`.
-  - `GET /api/books/:id`: Retrieve a book by its ID. (doesn't require a token)
+  - `GET /api/books/:id`: Retrieve a book by its ID.
-  - `PUT /api/books/:id/borrow`: Only admins can mark a book as borrowed.
+  - `PUT /api/books/:id/borrow`: Mark a book as borrowed.
-  - `PUT /api/books/:id/return`: Only admins can mark a book as returned.
+  - `PUT /api/books/:id/return`: Mark a book as returned.

 ### Borrowing Service
 - **Port**: `3003`